zalando/skipper/docs/kubernetes/ingress-controller.md

 ## Why you should use Skipper as ingress controller?

-Baremetal loadbalancers perform really well, but their configuration is not updated frequently and most of the installations are not meant for rapid change.
+Baremetal load balancers perform really well, but their configuration is not updated frequently and most of the installations are not meant for rapid change.
 With the introduction of Kubernetes this assumption is no longer valid and there was a need for a HTTP router which supported